BrewBlox/brewblox-documentation/docs/user/startup.md

 ![RPi-imager-adv](../images/rpi-imager-adv.png)

-REVIEW: plaatje van het advanced menu van de RPi website.
-Zelf een plaatje maken kan, maar is veel werk i.v.m. scrollbar en geen 'automatic scrollbar screen capture' gevonden op linux.

 In the advanced menu you want to define a few settings:
-- **Set hostname:** set a hostname to easily connect to your Pi on your network.
+- **Set hostname:** a hostname is used to easily connect to your Pi on your network.
 Clear and short names work best.
-Default hostname is `raspberrypi`.
+The default hostname is `raspberrypi`.
-- **Enable SSH:** you want to enable SSH to remotely connect to your Pi through a terminal.
-Select *Use password authentification* and set your password.
+- **Enable SSH:** you connect remotely to the terminal of your Pi through SSH.
+Select *Use password authentication* and set your password.
-- **Configure wifi:** here you configure the network name (SSID) & password of your wifi (if applicable).
-Set the Wifi country setting to your country to match the wifi channels of your access point.
+- **Configure wifi:** here you configure the network name (SSID) & password of your wifi.
+Set the wifi country setting to your country to match the wifi channels of your access point.
+Omit if you plan to use USB.
-- **Set locale settings:** set your locale settings to define the system time of your Pi and the layout of your keyboard.
+- **Set locale settings:** define the system time of your Pi and the layout of your keyboard.

 Hit **SAVE** to exit the menu, and **WRITE** to write the image to your SD card.